Available Small Animals

 To adopt an animal, please come to the center to meet with a Customer Service representative and get acquainted with available animals.
 You can download an adoption profile, complete the form and bring it with you.
 We open at 11 am every day except major holidays.
 It is often not possible for our staff to complete adoptions when visitors arrive less than an hour before closing (7 pm on weekdays and 6 pm on weekends).
 Please allow at least an hour if you think you might be adopting a pet.

-Photo credit: Thank you to Mallika and Judy for photographing our adoptable small animals.
+Photo credit: Thank you to Mallika John, Judy John, Felice Kong and Colin Saltzgaber for photographing our adoptable small animals.